-F. Mentor/Coaches or Teachers on Improvement Plan
+F. Mentor/Coaches or Members on Improvement Plan

-- 1. Teachers on an Improvement Plan may request that a Mentor/Coach be assigned to work with them to improve their performance. - 2.
-The Mentor/Coach will be trained to mentor a teacher and will not be the mentee teacher's credentialed evaluator. - 3.
-The Mentor/Coach will be provided release time once a quarter to observe the mentee teacher. - 4.
-The Building Principal will select the Mentor/Coach from a list of qualified teachers who have expressed a willingness to serve as a Mentor/Coach. - a.
-The Mentor/Coach should have continuing contract status and have served as a teacher in the District for at least five (5) consecutive years. - b.
-The Mentor/Coach must hold a valid teaching certificate/license and typically will be assigned to a teacher with the same area of certification/license. - c.
+- 1. Members on an Improvement Plan may request that a Mentor/Coach be assigned to work with them to improve their performance. - 2.
+The Mentor/Coach will be trained to mentor a member and will not be the mentee member's credentialed evaluator. - 3.
+The Mentor/Coach will be provided release time once a quarter to observe the mentee member. - 4.
+The Building Principal will select the Mentor/Coach from a list of qualified members who have expressed a willingness to serve as a Mentor/Coach. - a.
+The Mentor/Coach should have continuing contract status and have served as a member in the District for at least five (5) consecutive years. - b.
+The Mentor/Coach must hold a valid teaching certificate/license and typically will be assigned to a member with the same area of certification/license. - c.
 The Mentor/Coach must have demonstrated ability to work cooperatively and effectively with professional staff members and have extensive knowledge of a variety of classroom management and instructional techniques. - d.
-The Mentor/Coach shall not have a role in the formal evaluation of the mentee teacher. - 5.
-The Mentor/Coach will not be requested or directed to make any recommendations regarding the continued employment of the mentee teacher. - 6.
-The Mentor/Coach will provide a monthly log to the Building Principal identifying the amount of time the Mentor/Coach spent with his/her mentee teacher and the topics addressed.

-7. At any time, either the Mentor/Coach or mentee teacher may exercise the option to have a new mentor assigned.
-No specifics shall be given as to the basis for the exercise of this option and said change shall occur without prejudice or judgment to either the mentor teacher or the teacher.
+The Mentor/Coach shall not have a role in the formal evaluation of the mentee member. - 5.
+The Mentor/Coach will not be requested or directed to make any recommendations regarding the continued employment of the mentee member. - 6.
+The Mentor/Coach will provide a monthly log to the Building Principal identifying the amount of time the Mentor/Coach spent with his/her mentee member and the topics addressed. - 7.
+At any time, either the Mentor/Coach or mentee member may exercise the option to have a new mentor assigned.
+No specifics shall be given as to the basis for the exercise of this option and said change shall occur without prejudice or judgment to either the mentor member or the member.